mawinkler/playground-one/docs/scenarios/as/tmfs-s3-bucket-scanning.md

             - Run file scan via SDK
 - Know your Vision One region.

+!!! warning "PGO S3 Scanning"

-> ***Note:*** This scenario uses Playground Ones own S3 Bucket Scanner which is ***not*** the official solution component of Vision One.
+    This scenario uses Playground Ones own S3 Bucket Scanner which is ***not*** the official solution component of Vision One.
 It uses the File Security Python SDK within a Lambda Function.
 Scan results will show up on the Vision One console.

 ## Limitations